A reunion of sorts

 I give him my most confident reassuring smile, "It's in the bag.
 Don't worry."

-He stands there fidgeting with his dark rimmed glasses indicating he did not believe in fact that I had it in the bag.
+He stands there fidgeting with his dark rimmed glasses indicating he did not believe that I had it in the bag.

 A sports journalist doing a celebrity interview?
 Also no.